-APVMA has approved the use of avilamycin on pigs associated with the proposed MRLs in this Application, and made consequent amendments to the APVMA's MRL Standard.
-The approval of the use of avilamycin now means that there is a discrepancy between the residues associated with the use of avilamycin and the MRLs in the Code.
-In turn, this means that where APVMA has included MRLs for pig meat and offal for avilamycin that are not included in the Code, pig meat and offal cannot be legally sold under food legislation if they contain any detectable residues of avilamycin.
+APVMA has approved permits for the use of the antibiotic products associated with the MRLs in this Application, and made consequent amendments to its APVMA MRL Standard.
+The approval of the use of these products now means that there is a discrepancy between the potential residues associated with the use of the antibiotic products and the MRLs in the Code.
+This has led to the possibility that legally treated food may not comply with the Code.